NakashimaTakeshi/HF-IGsL/README.md

 > **Note:**
   These Bash functions are based on helper scripts that can be found in `/root/TurtleBot3/docker/turtlebot3-devel/scripts/` in the Docker container or in `~/TurtleBot3/docker/turtlebot3-devel/scripts/` in the host machine.
   You can see their definitions in `~/.bashrc` inside the container.

+> **Note:**
+  The script `build-catkin-workspace.bash` will build the Catkin workspace using `catkin build` instead of the older but still officially default `catkin_make`.
+  Please be sure to build using `catkin build` to avoid strange issues.

 #### Multiple Terminal Operation